-Congratulations to all of our 2019 Lilly Endowment Community Scholars!
-We are so proud of you Sidney, Jefferson, Julia, Alexander, and Mario!
+Congratulations to all of our 2020 Lilly Endowment Community Scholars!
+We are so proud of you Cooper, Hay Dah, Janie, Sammy, and Storm!

 Lilly Endowment Community Scholarship

 2020 Lilly Endowment Community Scholarship

 In the spring of 1997, the Lilly Endowment Inc. announced a partnership with 90 community foundations around the state to raise the level of educational attainment in Indiana and increase awareness of community foundations’ potential to improve the quality of life of the state’s residents.
 The partnership is known as the Lilly Endowment Community Scholarship Program.
 It is hoped that this program will encourage many of the state’s most talented students to attend one of Indiana’s fine higher education institutions and after graduation consider pursuing occupations in Indiana.
 The number of scholarships to be awarded by a community foundation is based on the population of each county served by the foundation.
 In 2020, Allen County will receive five scholarships.